NotMHX/FirstDiscordBot/README.md

-# token is obviously not included
+# config.json is obviously not included

 ## install following things before using:
 - discord.js